 At St John's, there is a range of exciting after school clubs on offer to children.
 New clubs start throughout the year, letters will be sent home to advertise these.

-For more details please our after school clubs and keyboard/recorder tuition booklet (Pdf, 1.5Mb)
+For more details please the school clubs and keyboard/recorder tuition: September - December 2018 information (Pdf, 50kb)

 Please contact the office for more information about clubs or to sign up.